 Before we proceed for iOS Life Cycle or iOS architecture we will create a simple iOS Project using Xcode.
-In case if you are not aware of creating project in iOS using Xcode no need to worry we will learn all these in detail in next chapters.
-Once we create iOS project our application user interface and file structure will be like as shown below.
+In case if you are not aware of creating project in iOS using Xcode no need to worry we will learn all these in detail in the next chapters.
+Once we create the iOS project our application user interface and file structure will be as shown below.

 The Main.storyboard file is the visual representation of our app’s user interface and we use Main.storyboard file to design our application screen.

 The ViewController.Swift file is used for our implementation portion where we write our code and our ViewController.Swift file will be like as shown below.